skx/evalfilter/README.md

   * Then uses that to filter a list of people.
 * Some other simple examples are available beneath the [_examples/](_examples/) directory.

 ## API Stability

-The API will remain as is for any 1.x.x release.
+The API will remain as-is for given major release number, so far we've had we've had two major releases:

+* 1.x.x
+  * The initial implementation which parsed script into an AST then walked it.
+* 2.x.x
+  * The updated design which parses the given script into an AST, then generates bytecode to execute when the script is actually run.

+The second release was implemented to perform a significant speedup for the case where the same script might be reused multiple times.

-## Sample Use
+## Sample Usecase

 You might have a chat-bot which listens to incoming messages and runs "something interesting" when specific messages are seen.
 You don't necessarily need to have a full-scripting language, you just need to allow a user to specify whether the interesting-action should occur, on a per-message basis.